Fender Precision Bass 1957–1959: Identification, Specs & Value

 - Pristine bright-gold guard with no wear pattern whatsoever on a bass otherwise showing play wear.

 - Mismatched pencil dates between the neck and body where both exist.
-(A completely missing heel date is not automatically suspect on a 1959 — but the body cavity should still carry markings.)
+(A completely missing heel date isn't automatically suspect on a 1959, but the body cavity should still carry markings.)

 - Patent numbers on the headstock decal on a bass claimed to be pre-1961.